 - Evaluate your finances (set short- and long-term goals): Create a budget and track spending.
 Work with a financial planner and plan for retirement.
 For more tips, check out the Aging Physicians: Practice Dilemmas CME course.

 - Reassess your worth: Typically, women have earned thousands of dollars less than men by retirement age.
 Learn the communication and compensation basics to tackle the pay gap.
-Want to learn more?
-The Professional Landscape of Women in Medicine course is available in the TMA education center.
+The Power Reimagined - The Positive Role Women Contribute to Medicine course is available in the TMA education center.

 - Get to know yourself all over again: Life struggles can seem impossible to solve.
 Learn to turn a dreary situation into a positive one in which you learn and grow, contribute, and engage more deeply.
 Upgrade your version of positivity and download TMA's newest course in coming months.

 - Be your life manager: One of the best ways to assess your work-life balance is to project three years into the future and ask yourself simple questions like how much time you want to set aside for exploring and creating.
 Theoretically, everyone would like to increase this amount of time; however, work demands make that seem impossible.
 Taking a small step toward evaluating your current work-life balance will ultimately help you down the road.
 Learn how to take that step with the exercises available in the course an upcoming course available in a few months.